PARTY

 pacha

 After a nine-hour flight spent charging up on sleep, I was greeted at the airport in a van emblazoned with a massive cherry.
-On our drive through the island towards the Pacha hotel, I saw billboards with more cherries.
+On our drive through the island towards El Hotel Pacha, I saw billboards with more cherries.
 I was right about that one thing: this is a franchise.
-Pacha, which started over a half-century ago when Ibiza was mainly a hippie haven, has transformed into both the most symbolic house nightclub standing and a lifestyle and hospitality group.
-That history was evident when we pulled past the club, which retained its cottage-like regional architecture, to the hotel steps aand I landed in my space-age room, where baskets of sweets greeted me.
+Pacha Ibiza, which started over a half-century ago when Ibiza was mainly a hippie haven, has transformed into both the most symbolic house nightclub standing and a lifestyle and hospitality group.
+That history was evident when we pulled past the club, which retained its cottage-like regional architecture, to the hotel steps and I landed in my space-age room, where baskets of sweets greeted me.
 A friend replied to my story post begging me to bring back the Pacha-branded tissue paper it laid on: “I will buy it off you,” she said.
 As I looked out from the balcony at mountains, palm trees, and sunlit pool, any lingering Fire Island FOMO slipped away.
 America sucks.
 Here, even the strawberries tasted sweeter.

 pacha